Chart Color Schemes

 Chelmer has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified five projects likely to affect the region.
-Key initiatives include the Centenary Motorway Bypass, Queensland Tennis Centre Upgrade, Centa Property Group Lambert Road Development, and The Audrey.
-Details about projects of greatest relevance are provided below.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified five projects likely impacting the region.
+Notable projects are Centenary Motorway Bypass, Queensland Tennis Centre Upgrade, Centa Property Group Lambert Road Development, and The Audrey.
+Projects of greatest relevance are listed below.

 Professional plan users can use the search below to filter and access additional projects.